SoniaRusGelo/Porfolio/README.md

 ![imgsss](https://user-images.githubusercontent.com/87075309/189483649-fd5b02c5-c23f-4d50-b642-959e92c1798a.jpg)
 - Proyectos originales desarrollados desde 2022
 1. Power BI
-   - Proyecto de estudio entre satisfacción laboral y salario en los empleados de diferentes departamentos de una misma empresa.
+   - Project to study the relationship between job satisfaction and salary among employees in different departments of the same company.
 2. Jupyter
-   - Desarrollo de proyecto colaborativo con análisis de datos y toma de decisiones.
+   - Collaborative project development with data analysis and decision making.
 3. Excel
-   - Proyecto para certificación de DataCamp Associate Data Analyst
+   - Proyecto para certificación de DataCamp Associate Data Analyst.
+4. Analysis of a possible Bullying case
+   - Brief report of a case study, analysed in the Master's Degree in Organisational and Work Psychology.
+5. UCINET
+   - Social Network Analysis (SNA) using Ucinet software to study intra- and inter-group personal relationships within a company.